StenlyTU/LFCS-official/stuff/StorageManagement.md

 Concepts:

 * Parity disk.
 It is used to provide fault tolerance.
 * The spare device.
-It not take part of RAID and it is used only in case of a disk fault.
+It doesn't take part of the RAID and it is used only in case of a disk fault.
 In this case spare enter in the RAID and the content of lost disk is reconstructed and saved on it.

-* `yum -y install mdadm` installs software to manage RAID devices
+* `yum -y install mdadm` -> Installs software to manage RAID devices
 * RAID 0 - Striped - No spare

   * `mdadm --create --verbose /dev/md0 --level=stripe --raid-devices=2 /dev/sdb1 /dev/sdc1`